tensorush/zig-spin/README.md

 >
 > - Make sure your executable's optimization mode is `ReleaseSmall` and target is `wasm32-wasi`.
 > - Make sure you use `std.heap.c_allocator` when allocating/freeing memory consumed/returned by this library.
 > - Currently, this library leaks memory to avoid some reallocations.
-Ideally, it would use native WIT Zig bindings that relied on `std.heap.wasm_allocator`.
+Ideally, it would use WIT Zig bindings that relied on `std.heap.wasm_allocator`.
 >
 > See the [package test](test/) for a complete basic usage example.